KatiesTruong/grid-honeycomb/README.md

 Which pushed the every 4th, 5th and 6th based hexagons to the right in every second row.

-Everything was taught and learnt through the courtesy of this site:
+Everything was taken and learnt through the courtesy of this site:

 https://www.codesmite.com/article/how-to-create-pure-css-hexagonal-grids